-How does obscured glass work?
+How does privacy glass work?

-Obscured glass scatters the light as it crosses the pane, rendering it translucent.
+Privacy glass scatters the light as it crosses the pane, rendering it translucent.
 This still admits light, but blurs what can be seen through the window.

-How is obscured glass made?
+How is privacy glass made?

 The most common option for achieving privacy is through a matte effect, derived from acid-etching or sandblasting.